-Before you choose a ccTLD you should always properly investigate if it’s worth investing a lot in that market.
-You should only decide to go for the ccTLD if there are enough opportunities for growth in that country and if you have enough resources to exploit them.
-In general we’d say: if your .com domain ranks high and your marketing budget is limited, choosing one of the others probably is the better choice.
+Before you choose a ccTLD you should always properly investigate if it’s worth investing in that market.
+You should only decide to go for the ccTLD if there are enough growth opportunities in that country.
+And if you have enough resources to exploit them.
+In general, we’d say: if your .com domain ranks high and your marketing budget is limited, choosing one of the others probably is the better choice.

 Subdomain or subdirectory